adelinelucas/z_js-practice/FCC_API_Course/HTTP_Networkin_practice/project/Cours.md

     - second input is a function.
 In this function we can use this expect function to do a test.

 When we run jest, it will compare expect output to to equal at what we've pre-defined.

+Relative url : is a URL that does not include the protocol and the domain, it's just include the path.
+In this case, the browser will assume that these reletive link are attached to the same domain.

+NB: a recursive function is a function that calls itself.